Relaxing Body Massage at Head2Toe Crawley

-- Decrease chronic pain: Massage releases endorphins (the body’s natural painkiller) into the brain and nervous system to reduce pain and discomfort without the use of medication.
+- Help manage chronic pain: Massage releases endorphins (the body’s natural painkiller) into the brain and nervous system to reduce pain and discomfort without the use of medication.

 8 negative things stress can do to you:

-- Stress Makes It Difficult to Control Your Emotions It’s no secret that stressed people can fly off the handle.
-But new research tells us that how little stress is actually required for you to lose your cool.
+- Make It Difficult to Control Your Emotions.
+Stressed people can fly off the handle.
+New research tells us that little stress is actually required for you to lose your cool.
 A recent study by neuroscientists at New York University found that even mild levels of stress can impair our ability to keep a grip on our emotions.

-- Stress Can Ruin Your Teeth.
-Some people respond to stressful situations through body language, including grinding their teeth.
-While often done unconsciously or during sleep, it can do lasting damage to your jaw and wear your teeth thin.
+- Ruin Your Teeth.
+Grinding their teeth often done unconsciously or during sleep, can do lasting damage to your jaw and wear your teeth thin.

-- Stress Can Ruin Your Heart.
-Stress can physically damage your heart muscle.
+- Ruin Your Heart.
+Stress can physically damage your heart.
 Stress damages your heart because stress hormones increase your heart rate and constrict your blood vessels.
 This forces your heart to work harder and increases your blood pressure.

-- Stress Can Make You Look Older.
+- Can age you.
 Chronic stress is a major contributor to premature aging.

-- Stress Weakens Your Immune System.
-The connection between mind and body are often underestimated, but everyone’s experienced a cold when they can least afford to.
-That’s because stress is so demanding on the body that the immune system suffers, making you more vulnerable to colds and infection.
+- Weaken Your Immune System.
+The connection between mind and body are often underestimated.
+Everyone’s experienced a cold when they can least afford to.
+That’s because stress is so demanding on the body that the immune system suffers.

-So whether you are stressed or not, everyone can improve their health while enjoying a little rest and relaxation!
-If you’re new to massage, or not quite sure whether it would help you, give us a call to help you decide.
+Whether you are stressed or not, everyone can improve their health while enjoying a little rest and relaxation!
+If you’re new to body massage, or not quite sure whether it would help you, give us a call to help you decide.
 If you or anyone you know is suffering from stress and would like to have a massage, contact us here.